Documation: Card readers

 Their card readers have been used in elections, including the 2000 "Chads" election in Florida.

 End-user market

 In late 1977 Documation successfully entered the end-user market.
 They initially focused on selling card readers to end-users; their model 6501 is IBM-compatible.

 They subsequently added line printers to the equipment they sold to end-users.

 Storage Technology Corporation and thereafter

 By 1992, the name Documation was no longer affiliated with Storage Technology Corporation in the US, but the latter still owned two Documation-named subsidiaries, one in France and the other in UK.

-Ubeo, DOCUmation, Documation Inc

-The New York Times (adding "Inc") continued earnings and other coverage in the 1980s and early 1990s.

-Ubeo Business Services and DOCUmation are regional companies somewhat related to the original Documation that had been acquired by StorageTek.

-Documation Inc is covered by Bloomberg;

-DOCUmation is a name that came into being in 1997, post-Storage Tek.
-At that point, neither company manufactured card readers or printers.
-Their niche is service and distribution of printers and duplicators/copying machines.

-Another "Documation" is named Documation, LLC (founded 1994) and is based in Wisconsin.
-Their focus is described by Bloomberg as "print and digital media solutions ... direct mail marketing ... and graphic design."

-Ubeo was a breakaway from DOCUmation, which was formed in the late 1990s by a merger of two San Antonio, Texas companies.